runcrypto/did-ln/README.md

 other end of the channel (the providers public address) will be verifyable via a Trust Oracle of the providers choosing (URL endpoint on a company endpoint).\
-The can be revoked at any point by closing the channel between the provider and owner.
+The DID Document can be revoked at any point by closing the channel between the provider and owner.
 This can be performed by either the provider OR the owner.

 document creation
 -----------------